-One last offering for your Thanksgiving dessert table and it has nothing to do with pumpkin or sweet potato.
-Last week I wanted to make a birthday dessert for my friend Trevor.
+I’m gifting you one last offering for your Thanksgiving dessert table, and it has nothing to do with pumpkin or sweet potato.
+Last week I wanted to make a birthday dessert for my friend, Trevor.
 If you follow along here intently, you know Trevor help me shoot Bakehouse classes and is generally a wonderful friend.
 Since he’s always watching me bake, we talk a lot about his favorite nostalgic desserts and whether or not I can recreate them.
 Last Christmas Trevor texted me a picture from his mom’s church cookbook with a recipe for his favorite French Silk Pie.
-It was a simply pie with a store-bought crust and Cool Whip topping and looked JUST RIGHT.
+It was a simple pie with a store-bought crust and Cool Whip topping and looked JUST RIGHT.
 I tucked that French Silk Pie recipe away brought it out last week for Trevor’s birthday.

 I’m making another pie this week for Thanksgiving.
 I only got one piece last week and have been hankering for another ever since.